monil37/Local-LLMs-using-Ollama/README.md

-# Local LLMs & VLMs Integration with Python
+# Local LLMs Integration with Python script

 This repository contains practical Python implementations for interacting with locally hosted Large Language Models (LLMs) using **Ollama**.
 It demonstrates how to utilize both Ollama's native REST API and its OpenAI-compatible endpoints to build entirely offline, privacy-first AI scripts.